owang/PhaseBasedInterpolation/README.md

 This implementation also includes some lightly-modified libraries from Eero Simoncelli's wonderful MatlabPyrTools.
 For more information on these tools, and the restrictions of use, refer to the [webpage](https://github.com/LabForComputationalVision/matlabPyrTools).

+The sample images in ./data/ are from the [Middlebury Optical Flow](http://vision.middlebury.edu/flow/) dataset.
+If you use these in publication, refer to their webpage for restrictions.

 Run demo.m to get started